Can I play Stadia games on Google TV devices?

 Best answer: Yes, you can play Stadia games on Google TV.
-There is a small list of hardware that officially supports Stadia through Google TV, but any device that can run Google TV will be able to play Stadia games in some capacity.
+There's a limited list of hardware that officially supports Stadia through Google TV.
+Still, any device that can run Google TV will play Stadia games in some capacity.

 Official Google TV devices

-When Google Stadia first launched in November 2019, users could stream games directly to their PC, television, and some mobile devices through the cloud.
-At the time, the only way to play Stadia games through the television was through the company's own Chromecast Ultra device with a Stadia controller.
+If you've ever asked yourself: Can I play Stadia on Google TV?
+It's important to note when Google Stadia first launched in November 2019, users could stream games directly to their PC, television, and some mobile devices through the cloud.
+However, during that time, the only way to play Stadia games through the television was through the company's own Chromecast Ultra device with a Stadia controller.

-That changed in mid-2021 when Google announced it was extending Stadia support to more existing hardware.
-The list of officially supported devices includes the following:
+But times change.
+In mid-2021 when Google announced it was extending Stadia support to more existing hardware.
+The list of officially supported Android TV and Google TV devices includes the following:

 - Chromecast with Google TV